 The blue temple is my favorite temple in Chiang Rai because of its color combination, architecture, and overall look.
 It is also known as Wat Rong Suea Ten but tourists including locals call it the blue temple.
 It was completed in 2016 and it still isn’t very popular among tourists, unlike the white temple.

 If you are wondering how can a completely blue-colored temple be a beautiful sight to see?
 Well, the wonderful part of this temple is that the shade of blue is Sapphire blue which is neither dull nor very vibrant that may hurt your eyes.
-Along with all the blue majority of intricate details used are with the golden color which makes this temple stand out even more.
+Along with all the blue majority of intricate details used are golden colors which make this temple stand out even more.

 The incredible modern details are completely mind-blowing.
 It’s vibrant, contemporary, and unique in so many ways.
 There are a few sections in this temple and every section is detailed, decorated, and thorough.